A Unified Framework for Hopsets and Spanners: Introduction

 \subsection{Our Results}

-In this paper we develop a generalization of the TZ-algorithms \cite{TZ01,TZ06}, that achieves (and sometimes even improves on) all the above results on hopsets and spanners.
-This unifies all previous algorithms in a single framework, and greatly simplifies the constructions for hybrid stretch spanners and hopsets.
+In this paper we develop a generalization of the TZ-algorithms \cite{TZ01,TZ06}, that achieves (and sometimes even improves on) all the above results on hopsets, spanners and emulators.
+This unifies all previous algorithms in a single framework, and greatly simplifies the constructions for hybrid stretch spanners, emulators and hopsets.
 We also remove the $\log\Lambda$ factor from the size.

 In addition, we affirmatively resolve the open problem of \cite{BP20} mentioned above, by proving that an $(\alpha,\beta)$-hopset of size $O(n^{1+1/k})$ must have $\alpha\cdot\beta\ge \Omega(k)$.
 This lower bound asymptotically matches the upper bound of $(k^\epsilon,O_\epsilon(k^{1-\epsilon}))$-hopset by \cite{BP20} for every $0<\epsilon<1$.
-We remark that for $(\alpha,\beta)$-spanners, there is a better lower bound of $\alpha+\beta\ge\Omega(k)$ (since this spanner is in particular a $(\alpha+\beta,0)$-spanner), however, this lower bound cannot hold for hopsets, as indicated by the existence of $(O(k^\epsilon),O(k^{1-\epsilon}))$-hopsets for $\epsilon=1/2$, say.
+We remark that for $(\alpha,\beta)$-spanners, there is a better lower bound of $\alpha+\beta\ge\Omega(k)$ (since this spanner is in particular a $(\alpha+\beta,0)$-spanner).
+However, this lower bound cannot hold for hopsets, as indicated by the existence of $(O(k^\epsilon),O(k^{1-\epsilon}))$-hopsets for $\epsilon=1/2$, say.

 In addition, we show that whenever our algorithm produces a hopset of size $O(n^{1+1/k})$ with stretch $\alpha$, it must have a hopbound of $\beta=\Omega(\frac{1}{\alpha^2}k^{1+1/2\log\alpha})$.
 As our algorithm generalizes all previous constructions, we conclude that resolving the question whether there exists an $(O(1), O(k))$-hopset of size $O(n^{1+1/k})$ - will have to rely on novel techniques.